 Key takeaways

-- Bacterial probiotics such as Lactobacillus and Bifidobacterium are most affected.
+- Lactobacillus and Bifidobacterium probiotics are most affected; Saccharomyces boulardii, a yeast, is less directly affected.

-- Probiotics may help reduce antibiotic-associated diarrhea in some people, but benefits are strain-specific and not guaranteed.
+- Probiotics may modestly reduce antibiotic-associated and C. difficile diarrhea, but the benefit is strain-specific and not guaranteed.

-- Do not stop or delay your antibiotic to fit in a probiotic without medical advice.
+- Do not stop or delay your antibiotic to fit a probiotic schedule, and check with a clinician first if you are immunocompromised or critically ill.